HughP/MLKA/README.md

 ##Keyboard layout theory and progression

-##Notes and formulas from Academic papers
+##Notes and formulas from academic papers on text input
 [Notes](/notes.md)

+##Notes and formulas from academic papers on information theory

 ##Applications related keyboard analysis